EvantheGrump2/Termux-Routersploit-Installer/README.md

 An installer for Routersploit on Android devices running Termux.
+See usage below.

 ## Download: